 - It is almost impossible to avoid excess vitamin-A in Westernized countries and there is no easy way to get rid of it.
 (According to The World Health Organization, vitamin-A deficiency is not a problem in any industrialized country.
 See the map at the top of this article.)

-- Although in some cases it may cause permanent liver and kidney damage, nearly all the auto-immune diseases can be fully reversed by eating a vitamin-A elimination diet.
+- Although in some cases it may cause permanent liver and kidney damage, most auto-immune diseases can be fully reversed by eating a vitamin-A elimination diet.

 If you have any of the conditions listed at the end of this post, or if you just want to prolong your health-span, I hope you will give the vitamin-A detox a try.
 (Maybe the question shouldn’t be if you have any of these conditions, but how many of these conditions do you have?)